devbyjonni/DailyCodeLab/README.md

 - 🚶‍♂️ Queue implementation in all 3 languages
 - 🌳 Binary Tree with insert, in-order traversal, and find
 - 🔗 Linked List with append, prepend, delete, and contains
+- 🔍 Linear Search in all 3 languages
+- 🌀 Bubble Sort in all 3 languages
 - 🧠 Functional programming: map, filter, reduce
 - ⚙️ Easy project setup with scripts
 - 🧪 Daily code structure for learning by doing